-- 24-48 hour advance notice is preferred.
+- 24-48 hour advance notice is preferred but not always necessary

-History/culture focuses on how the Amish settled here, their history with their Mennonite neighbors, and how and why they believe and live like they do.
+Our history and cultural narrative focuses on how the Amish settled here, their history with their Mennonite neighbors, and how and why they believe and live like they do.

-Shops and artisan stops are open year-round, but are particularly popular in the fall, when the leaves have changed and the majority of crop harvesting is already done.
-If you’re a foodie, and you love the fall, this just may be your tour.
+Shops and artisan stops are open year-round, but are particularly popular in the Fall, when the leaves have changed and the majority of crop harvesting is already done.
+If you’re a foodie, and you love the Fall, this just may be your tour.

 These are just a few of the areas that folks are often interested in, but you may have others.
-So if you want to see how the Amish make furniture, raise a barn, or build a buggy (just to name a few), I’ll tailor your trip to satisfy whatever curiosities you might have.
+So if you want to see how the Amish make furniture, raise a barn, or build a buggy (just to name a few), we’ll tailor your trip to satisfy whatever curiosities you might have.

 One meal.
 Many memories.

 - One week advance notice needed unless other availability is an option.